 - Take an early morning “sunrise walk”.
 This is especially great if you live where it’s very hot once the sun rises.

-- Local campsites have inexpensive overnight fees.
+- Local campsites generally have inexpensive overnight fees.
 You could try to catch your dinner in the lake!

 - Take a walk with Flashlights to explore the sights and sounds after nightfall.
 See how the neighborhood looks with flashlights

 - If you don’t want to stray too far from home, camp in your backyard instead.
-Pitch a tent, barbecue dinner over coals, roast marshmallows and fall asleep under the stars.
+Pitch a tent, barbecue dinner, roast marshmallows and fall asleep under the stars.